3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Brandenburg Gate

-The Brandenburg Gate is one of the most popular tourist attractions in Berlin, so be prepared for large crowds!
+The Brandenburg Gate is one of the most popular Berlin attractions, so be prepared for large crowds!

 The gate is an imposing sight, which has become a symbol of the reunification of Germany.